-Outside Directors' Relationship with the Company (1)
+Outside Directors' Relationship with the Company (1) Updated

-a b c d e f g h i j k

-Hiroshi Tomono From another company \triangle

-Kimikazu Noumi From another company

-Takashi Hatchoji From another company Δ

-Taketsugu Fujiwara From another company Δ

-Chikatomo Kenneth Hodo From another company Δ
+Norma A 44 1 4 Relationship with the Company Name Attribute а b c d e f g h i j k Kimikazu Noumi From another company Takashi Hatchoji From another company $\triangle$ Taketsugu Fujiwara From another company $\triangle$ Chikatomo Kenneth Hodo From another company $\triangle$ Sakie Tachibana Fukushima From another company

-- Categories for "Relationship with the Company" - "o" when the Director presently falls or has recently fallen under the category; - "\Delta" when the Director fell under the category in the past - "•" when a close relative of the Director presently falls or has recently fallen under the category; - "\Lambda" when a close relative of the Director fell under the category in the past - a.
-Executive of the Company or its subsidiaries - b.
+\ Categories for "Relationship with the Company"

+\ " $\circ$ " when the Director presently falls or has recently fallen under the category; " $\Delta$ " when the Director fell under the category in the past a.
+Executive of the Company or its subsidiaries

+\ "•" when a close relative of the Director presently falls or has recently fallen under the category;

+"▲"when a close relative of the Director fell under the category in the past

+- b.
 Non-executive Director or Executive of a parent company of the Company - c.
 Executive of a fellow subsidiary company of the Company - d.
 A party whose major client or supplier is the Company or an Executive thereof - e.
 Major client or supplier of the listed company or an Executive thereof - f.
 Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the Company besides compensation as a director/kansayaku - g.
-Major shareholder of the Company (or an executive of the said major shareholder if the shareholder is a legal entity) - h.
+Major shareholder of the Company (or an executive of the said major shareholder if the shareholder is a legal entity)

+- h.
 Executive of a client or supplier company of the Company (which does not correspond to any of d, e, or f) (the director himself/herself only) - i.
 Executive of a company, between which and the Company Outside director/kansayaku are mutually appointed (the Director himself/herself only) - j.
 Executive of a company or organization that receives a donation from the Company (the director himself/herself only) - k.
 Others